 Skunks Dig Holes In Search Of Grubs And Worms

-If you live in the south or Midwest, you’re probably very familiar with skunks and the problems they cause.
+If you live in the south or midwest, you’re probably very familiar with skunks and the problems they cause.
 These small, cat-sized mammals are foragers and are often sighted during the same season as raccoons and opossums.
-The skunk, of course, is known for the terrible odor that it produces from glands beneath its tail, and as a result, a variety of urban legends surround the skunk and how to get rid of them.
+The skunk, of course, is known for the terrible odor that it produces from glands beneath its tail, and as a result, a variety of urban legends surround the skunk and how to get rid of its pervasive stench.

-Skunks can be easily spotted thanks to their characteristic black-and-white stripes, although they can sometimes have brown-and-grey coats.
-All skunks, regardless of color, have a prominent and unmistakable tail that serves as a visual indication of their uniquely odorous trait - stench.
+Skunks can be easily spotted, thanks to their characteristic black and white stripes - although they can sometimes have brown and grey coats.
+All skunks, regardless of color, have a prominent and unmistakable tail that serves as a visual indication of their uniquely odorous trait - their stench.

-Skunks are omnivores, and much like opossums and raccoons, will eat almost anything.
-They’ve known to prefer insects and grubs, small rodents, lizards, frogs, snakes, and birds, though they’ll also eat berries, roots, leaves, grasses, fungi, and nuts if the opportunity to do so presents itself.
+Skunks are omnivores and, much like opossums and raccoons, will eat almost anything.
+They’ve been known to prefer insects and grubs, small rodents, lizards, frogs, snakes, and birds, though they’ll also eat berries, roots, leaves, grasses, fungi, and nuts if the opportunity to do so presents itself.
 In cosmopolitan areas, they have no qualms about overturning and rooting through garbage cans in search of discarded food.

-If skunks or other pests have made unwanted appearances around your home, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced skunk removal experts.
+If skunks or other pests around Houston have made unwanted appearances around your home, call Cantu Pest & Termite to schedule an appointment today with one of our friendly, experienced skunk removal experts.